Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we address the problem of mastering robot manipulation through deep reinforcement learning using only sparse rewards.
 The rationale for the proposed methodology is that robot manipulation tasks can be seen of as inducing object locomotion.
-Based on this observation, we propose to firstly model the objects as independent entities that need to learn an optimal locomotion policy through interactions with a realistically simulated environments, then these policies are leveraged to improve the manipulation learning phase.
+Based on this observation, we propose to firstly model the objects as independent entities that need to learn an optimal locomotion policy through interactions with a realistically simulated environment, then these policies are leveraged to improve the manipulation learning phase.

-We believe that using SLDs introduces three significant advantages over the use of robot-level human demonstrations.
-First, SLDs are generated artificially through a RL policy, hence require no human effort.
-Second, producing human demonstrations for complex tasks may prove difficult and/or costly to achieve without significant investments in human resources.
+We believe that using SLDRs introduces significant advantages.
+First, SLDRs are generated artificially through a RL policy, hence require no human effort.
+Producing human demonstrations for complex tasks may prove difficult and/or costly to achieve without significant investments in human resources.
 For instance, it may be particularly difficult for a human to generate good demonstrations for tasks such as manipulating non-rigid objects with a single hand or with a robotic gripper.
-On the other hand, we have demonstrated that the locomotion policies can be easily learnt, even for complex tasks, purely in a virtual environment; e.g., in our studies, these policies have achieved $100$\% success rate on all tasks (e.g. see Fig.~\ref{fig:learning_locomotion_fetch} and Fig.~\ref{fig:learning_locomotion_hand}).
-Third, since the locomotion policy is learnt through RL, SLD does not require task-specific domain knowledge, which is necessary prerequisite for human demonstrations, and can be designed using only sparse rewards.
-Moreover, the SDL approach is orthogonal to existing methods that use expert demonstrations, and combining them together would be an interesting direction for future work.
+On the other hand, we have demonstrated that the locomotion policies can be easily learnt, even for complex tasks, purely in a virtual environment; e.g., in our studies, these policies have achieved $100$\% success rate on all tasks (e.g. see Figure \ref{fig:learning_locomotion_fetch} and Figure \ref{fig:learning_locomotion_hand}).
+Furthermore, since the locomotion policy is learnt through RL, our proposed approach does not require task-specific domain knowledge and can be designed using only sparse rewards.
+Training the locomotion policies only requires the same sparse rewards provided by the environment hence the SLDRs produced through RL lead to high quality manipulation policies.
+This point has been supported by the empirical evidence obtained through experiments involving all 13 environments presented in this paper.
+As commonly observed in deep RL approaches, the use of neural networks as a function approximators for policies and inverse dynamics functions may introduce convergence issues and lead to non-optimal policies, but despite these limitations the proposed methodology has been proved to be sufficiently reliable and competitive.
+The proposed approach is orthogonal to existing methods that use expert demonstrations, and combining them together would be an interesting direction to be explored in the future.